calebntorres/calebntorres.github.io/TDA_image.md

 traverse a wide set of rgb values.
 These wide traversals stand for rows of pixels that are closer to the middle of the image where the gradient is more pronounced.

-Next, also want to express our pixels as (x,y) coordiantes, since we saw that the position of our pixels are relevant to their color.
+Next, we also want to express our pixels as (x,y) coordiantes, since we observe that the position of our pixels are relevant to their color.
 We do this by carefully considering how we wish to fit a coordinate system on our image.
 <img src="images/coordinate_system.png?raw=true"/>

-The prededing image defines our coordinate system where the 'origin' of the image begins at the top-most and left-most pixel, traversing to the bottom-most and right-most pixel.
+The preceding image defines our coordinate system where the 'origin' of the image begins at the top-most and left-most pixel, traversing to the bottom-most and right-most pixel.
 The following code integrates this coordinate system to our dataframe.

 ```python
 list_of_lists = []